justfont/Huninn/README.md

 Huninn (粉圓) is an open-source Traditional Chinese Rounded Typeface project developed by [justfont](https://justfont.com).

-🆕 Huninn is now on [🔗 Google Fonts](https://fonts.google.com/specimen/Huninn) !
+🆕 Huninn is now available on [🔗 Google Fonts](https://fonts.google.com/specimen/Huninn) !

 </div>

 ---

-This project was initiated as a way to give back to the community following the success of the 2015 crowdfunding campaign for [JinXuan (金萱)](https://blog.justfont.com/2025/03/jinxuan-en/).
+This project was initiated as a way to give back to the community following the success of the 2015 crowdfunding campaign for [JinXuan Font Family (金萱)](https://blog.justfont.com/2025/03/jinxuan-en/).
 As promised, an open-source font optimized for Taiwanese users was created and given as a gift to the Taiwanese community.

 The typeface is based on the Japanese existing open-source font [Kosugi Maru (小杉丸ゴシック)](https://github.com/googlefonts/kosugi-maru), originally developed by Motoya Co., Ltd and the Latin characters were replaced with another open-source font, [Varela Round](https://fonts.google.com/specimen/Varela+Round), designed by Joe Prince and Avraham Cornfeld, to ensure a cohesive and high-quality bilingual experience.